Shreerekha/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##       0       1      32      42      75     167
 ```

+There is difference between the working day and weekend patterns.
+On working days there is a clear peak at 8 hours 35 minutes.
+There is less activity during the day, picking up in the evening.
+On weekends, the pattern is more evenly distributed, with multiple peeks during the day.
+Further anlaysis will be needed to understand the reasons.

 # Delete Interim Tables